 Noise management in the construction industry

 Construction workers are among the most affected by industrial deafness.
-The ILO Encyclopaedia of Occupational Health & Safety lists the construction industry as the fourth noisiest industry sector.
+Safe Work Australia research shows that the construction industry is the third noisiest industry sector.
 The types of workers at risk include:

 - Users of pneumatically powered equipment.